Syngene targets delivering 500,000 vials of remdesivir in India as COVID-19 surges

 Remdesivir is approved in India for restricted emergency use to treat severe COVID-19 cases, despite the World Health Organisation advising against using the drug due to doubts about its effectiveness in treating the infection.
 Indian health officials have said it is only to be used in a hospital setting for patients who need oxygen.

 Syngene, headquartered in the southern technology hub of Bengaluru, offers contract research and manufacturing to global drugmakers.
-Its clients include U.S. pharma majors Amgen Inc (AMGN.O) and Bristol-Myers Squibb Co (BMY.N).
+Its clients include U.S. pharma majors Amgen Inc and Bristol-Myers Squibb Co.

 The company late on Tuesday reported a 33.6% jump in consolidated profit to 1.61 billion rupees ($21.63 million) for the fourth-quarter ended March 31.